rrvt/MakeApp/README.md

 ## Updates

+### Update 3/26/23

+Made changes due to Library changes.
+Added a "feature" to th Doc/view App template that will output to a text file a representation of the data displayed on the screen.

 ### Update 3/7/23

 Grrr!
 Microsoft.
 Here is a summary of the calls to implement printing to a device: